Linuxfabrik/lfops/roles/selinux/README.md

 Under `--check` the role compiles and compares as usual, since that only writes to the temporary directory.
 It cannot report the resulting `semodule --install` though: Ansible skips command tasks in check mode.

+Switching SELinux on or off is the one change the running kernel cannot perform, so it only takes effect on the next boot.
+The role writes `/etc/selinux/config` and, when the [schedule_reboot](https://github.com/Linuxfabrik/lfops/tree/main/roles/schedule_reboot) mechanism is deployed, requests a reboot at the next maintenance window (spool entry `selinux`).
+Without it, the role only prints a message and leaves the reboot to the operator.
+Switching between `enforcing` and `permissive` needs no reboot and requests none.
+Only the run that rewrites the configuration files the request; a later run stays quiet while the reboot is still pending.

+`lfops__reboot_now` makes the role reboot in the same run instead of waiting for the window.
+The reboot still goes through the same mechanism, so the notification mail, the Icinga downtime and the grace period all apply, and a reboot another role requested earlier in the run is carried out together with this one.
+The role then waits for the host to come back before the play continues.
+Have a look at the [README](https://github.com/Linuxfabrik/lfops/blob/main/README.md#lfops__reboot_now).
+With the variable set on a host where the `schedule_reboot` mechanism is missing, the run aborts rather than reporting a reboot it cannot perform.

+## Known Limitations

+* A change of `selinux__policy` (the policy type, e.g. `targeted` to `mls`) also needs a reboot, and a full relabel of the file system on top, but it does not request one. `ansible.posix.selinux` reports the policy change as a change without reporting a reboot as required, and the role does not second-guess it.
+Reboot and relabel such a host yourself.

 ## Dependent Roles

 Any [LFOps playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/README.md) that installs this role runs these for you.
 Optional ones can be disabled via the playbook's skip variables.

 * The SELinux python bindings must be installed (role: [linuxfabrik.lfops.policycoreutils](https://github.com/Linuxfabrik/lfops/tree/main/roles/policycoreutils)).
+* Optional: the reboot mechanism should be in place (role: [linuxfabrik.lfops.schedule_reboot](https://github.com/Linuxfabrik/lfops/tree/main/roles/schedule_reboot)), so a state change reboots the host at the maintenance window instead of waiting for a manual reboot.

 ## Tags